 The actual competition currently includes a total of 7 tests.
 These are spread across available competition days with time buffers in between each other.
 An example for the schedule can be found here: https://atwork.robocup.org/rc2021/.
-As on site events have tighter schedules and additionally require teams to prepare everything for an unknown environment, there will usually only be two setup and four competition days, maybe even less.
-Teams should prepare for something like fig. 4.1.
+As on site events have tighter schedules and additionally require teams to prepare everything for an unknown environment, there will usually be two setup days before the four competition days.
+Nonetheless, Teams should expect things to be a bit stressful and prepare for something like fig. 4.1.